How to Make Injection Moulding Effective

 Treating the air around your product in the injection moulding process will ensure that humidity will have no effect on the quality of your product while helping improve consistency within your factory.

-For over twenty-two years, Dehum (Sorption Wheel Services Limited) has been a major supplier of humidity control systems.
+For over twenty-five years, DEHUM (Sorption Wheel Services Limited) has been a major supplier of humidity control systems.
 We are a true Engineering Company, designing, supplying and coordinating installations of equipment alongside complimentary services.
-Our global client list spans across all industries, including food & drink, pharmaceutical, nuclear, automotive, aviation, chemical processing, ice prevention/cold storage, car storage and archives.
+Our global client list spans all industries, including food & drink, pharmaceutical, nuclear, automotive, aviation, chemical processing, ice prevention/cold storage, car storage and archives.